Type: Package

 key

 Character.
-Optional keyword to filter function names (case-insensitive).
+Keyword to filter function names (case-insensitive).
+Default: NULL.

 Value